 The Ark Installed

 It’s natural for Christians to project their own cultural experience into the context of Scripture.
-When we read about the dedication of Solomon’s temple, however, our concept—of the typical hour-long formal church service followed by light refreshments—does not do justice to the Bible narrative.
-The dedication of Solomon’s temple was dynamic, jubilant, God-centered and the festivities lasted 14 days.
+When we read about the dedication of Solomon’s temple, however, our concept—of an hour-long formal church service followed by light refreshments—does not do justice to the Bible narrative.
+The dedication of Solomon’s temple was dynamic, jubilant, God-centered; and, the festivities lasted 14 days.

-After a mere seven years of construction, the temple was finished (1 Ki.
-7:51).
+After a mere seven years of construction, the temple was finished (7:51).
 Solomon organized a joyful celebration to coincide with the 7-day Feast of Sukkot (Tabernacles).
 He obviously chose Sukkot not only because it assured the greatest possible attendance, but also because of the symbolism.
 Commemorating Israel’s wanderings in the wilderness, Sukkot celebrates possession of the land as a permanent dwelling place to this day.

 The completed temple was confirmation of Israel’s permanence in the land as promised by God.